Gorkhi Terelj National Park Horse Riding with Stone Horse Expeditions in Mongolia

 Price – $ 2,950.00 per person

-Includes all in-country transportation, hotel accommodation with dinner and breakfast, permits, all camping equipment, horse gear and accommodation – tent/ger – while in the back country.
+Includes all in-country transportation, hotel accommodation with breakfast, park permits, all camping equipment, horse gear, food and accommodation – tent/ger – while in the back country.

 Itinerary – 10 Day Gorkhi-Terelj National Park Expedition